Motion Attribution for Video Generation: Experiment

 \textbf{Fine-tuning Datasets.} We evaluate our motion attribution framework on two large-scale video datasets: \sbt{VIDGEN-1M}~\citep{tan2024vidgen} and \sbt{4DNeX-10M}~\citep{chen20254dnex}, both of which offer diverse motion patterns, rich temporal dynamics, and complex scenes.
 For our experiments, we use 10k videos from both datasets, which provide sufficient scale and diversity to thoroughly evaluate motion attribution methods across different temporal patterns and video generation scenarios.

 \textbf{Motion Query Data.} To evaluate our motion attribution, we curate a set of query videos representing distinct motion patterns and scenarios.
-Our query dataset consists of videos spanning $10$ motion categories, with a focus on object dynamics: compress, bounce, roll, explode, float, free fall, slide, spin, stretch, swing.
+Our query dataset consists of videos spanning $10$ motion categories, with a focus on object dynamics: \emph{compress, bounce, roll, explode, float, free fall, slide, spin, stretch, swing}.
 Five videos, totaling $50$ queries, represent each motion type.
 These videos are chosen for their clear, isolated motions, serving as a basis for evaluating attribution quality and downstream motion generation.
-Further details on query video curation are provided in App.~\ref{app:motion_query_data}.
+Details are in App.~\ref{app:motion_query_data}.